Kumaresa12/Twitter-Scraping/README.md

 ![Screenshot (28)](https://user-images.githubusercontent.com/108707363/197340075-0c9f1a87-5c19-4d6f-9037-8d9d6c868ab9.png)

 ## RUNNING THE CODE:
 Install the required libraries before running the code and install MongoDB.
-Connect the locol host of Mongodb.
-Then run the program in a python IDE.
+Connect the local host of Mongodb.
+Copy the code and run the it in a python IDE.

 ### CHALLENGES FACED